-27 Apr Is it easier to recruit Developers?
+27 Apr Has COVID-19 made it easier to recruit software developers?

 Shortly after the crisis began, rumors began to spread that it would be easier to recruit developers in the domestic market.
 But what has become of this rumor so far?